open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/appendix_e_cdoc2-shares.md

-# Appendix E: Key Shares API, version 1.0.1-draft of cdoc2-key-shares API
+# Key Shares Server API Reference

 > **Note:** This section applies to SiD/MiD only.